cslab-hub/vizaod/README.md

 The SSODViz application is an open-source tool designed to verify predicted annotations for semi-supervised object detection visually.
 The main focus is a simple and intuitive design that makes the process of manual confirmation of predicted labels as easy and fast as possible.

+For demonstration purposes we are using a subsample of the images and annotations of the [PubLayNet dataset](https://github.com/ibm-aur-nlp/PubLayNet).

 ![Preview GIF](other/preview.gif)

 # Run the application